ut-osa/assise/README.md

 **C- LibFS exits with ''Unable to connect [error code: 111]''**

 This indicates that KernFS is unreachable.
 Please make sure that KernFS is running and that its ports are not blocked by a firewall.

+## Acknowledgements

+This work is supported in part by the European Commission (EACEA) (FPA 2012-0030), ERC grant 770889, NSF grant CNS-1900457, and the Texas Systems Research Consortium.
+This work is also supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (2020R1C1C1014940).
+We thank Intel for access to the evaluation testbed.

+## Contact

+You can reach us at `assise@cs.utexas.edu` if you have any questions.